libresh/awesome-librehosters/README.md

 # Awesome Librehosters [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome libre hosters.
-They are libre because they just use libre software.
+They are _libre_ because they use only libre software.

 ## Groups and collectives which provide solidarity IT services